Society for Science & the Public Receives $120 Million Investment to Further Science Programming

 WASHINGTON, D.C. - October 21, 2008

-One of the nation’s oldest non-profit organizations dedicated to advancing public engagement in scientific research and education, Society for Science & the Public (SSP), announced Intel will invest $120 million into its prestigious science and math competitions over the next decade.
+One of the nation’s oldest non-profit organizations dedicated to advancing public engagement in scientific research and education, Society for Science & the Public (Society), announced Intel will invest $120 million into its prestigious science and math competitions over the next decade.
 The announcement was made at the U.S. News & World Report Education Summit at the National Press Club, where leaders issued a challenge to the nation to encourage participation in science programs such as the Intel Science Talent Search (STS) and Intel International Science and Engineering Fair (ISEF).

-“Intel and the Intel Foundation’s stunning investment validates the work SSP engages in every day as we pursue our mission to inform, educate, and inspire individuals through the fields of science and math.
+“Intel and the Intel Foundation’s stunning investment validates the work the Society engages in every day as we pursue our mission to inform, educate, and inspire individuals through the fields of science and math.
 A commitment of this magnitude illustrates a tremendous confidence in our organization.
 Intel shares our promise to make a lasting impression on the world’s brightest young minds,” said Elizabeth Marincola, president of Society for Science & the Public.
-“As our partner for more than a decade, Intel has helped SSP expand our programs and our historical mandate to engage the public on math and science.
+“As our partner for more than a decade, Intel has helped the Society expand our programs and our historical mandate to engage the public on math and science.
 This renewed investment allows us to continue this progress over the next ten years.”

 Intel has sponsored the Science Talent Search since 1998 and the International Science and Engineering Fair since 1996.
 These programs are widely regarded as the world’s leading pre-college science competitions, annually drawing the interest of thousands of students from around the world.
-In the Intel ISEF, Intel STS and the SSP Middle School Program, students compete for millions of dollars in scholarships and prizes by presenting original science and mathematical research and application.
-Competitors in SSP programs have gone on to win the world’s leading science and mathematics accolades, including the Nobel Prize, The Fields Medal and the National Medal of Science.
+In the Intel ISEF, Intel STS and the Society Middle School Program, students compete for millions of dollars in scholarships and prizes by presenting original science and mathematical research and application.
+Competitors in Society programs have gone on to win the world’s leading science and mathematics accolades, including the Nobel Prize, The Fields Medal and the National Medal of Science.

 For more information on Society for Science & the Public, please visit www.societyforscience.org.